gunghub/Legends-of-Valor-CS-611-OO/README.txt

 ScannerParser() ----- class to parse scanner inputs.
-All functions are static FileParser() ------ class to parse input files into objects Printer() ------ class to print shop/ heroes/ monsters/ weapon/ spell/ potion/ armor and other info Colors() ------ class for console colors
-Factory() ----- class to create objects
+All functions are static FileParser() ------ class to parse input files into objects Printer() ------ class to print shop/ heroes/ monsters/ weapon/ spell/ potion/ armor and other info legends.Colors() ------ class for console colors Factory() ----- class to create objects